mjgardner/xml-compile-wsdl11-recursive/README.md

 # NAME

-XML::CompileX::Schema::Loader - Recursively compile a web service proxy
+XML::CompileX::Schema::Loader - Load a web service and its dependencies for XML::Compile::WSDL11

 # VERSION